School of Education

 • Family and community relationships

-• Designing developmentally appropriate environments for children
+• Designing generous, amiable, engaging, and developmental environments for young children

 You will spend time in classrooms under the supervision of highly qualified teachers and supervisors, interacting with children in each of the three age groups in at least two settings (e.g., childcare, Head Start).
 Your studies will also provide a solid background in the liberal arts.